 Rather than hunt for new customers who are looking for a discounted meal, reward your loyal customers and encourage them to come back again and again.

-Thanx offers robust customer data that identifies your VIP customers and gives you a platform to communicate with them.
-By researching a customer’s buying habits, you can offer him or her a tailored promotion that he or she will want to redeem.
+Thanx offers robust customer data that identifies your VIP customers and gives you a platform to communicate with them in a highly personalized and targeted way.
+By using data about a customer’s buying habits, you can offer him or her a targeted offer that he or she will want to redeem.